pjperez/httping/README.md

   Requested URL.
 If no protocol is specified with http:// or https:// the system will use http://

 -count *10*
-  Number of requests to send (0 means infinite).
+  Number of requests to send [0 means infinite].
   Default: 10

+-timeout 2000
+  Timeout in milliseconds
+  Default: 2000 (2 seconds)

 -httpverb *GET*
   Verb to use for the HTTP request: GET or HEAD.
   Default: GET